SeattleChris/facebook_app/notes.md

 See also "Manual Build a Login"

-### Manual Build A Login
+### Manual Build A Login - Adding a New User

-Your app must initiate a redirect to an endpoint which will display the login dialog:
+Your app must initiate a redirect to an endpoint which will display the login dialog.

+1. [x] We have our app-token, which is never passed by front-end.
+Our app-id can be passed front-end.
+2. [x] New User can login w/ FB passed along with our app-id.
+They grant permissions we request.
+3. [x] Capture the returning user auth-token.
+4. [ ] Capture facebook user_id to validate against in backend.
+5. [ ] Backend takes user token, and verifies w/ our app token.
+6. [ ] Take the response and verify is_valid is true, and user_id matches as expected.
+7. [ ] Add user to our DB, populating with info from FB account.

 Request from us:
 ```